AdamChen2003/ICR-kaggle/README.md

 The feature_selection.py file runs feature selection on the best models and showcases the performance.

 The submission.py file is an testing file for the submission we made to kaggle.

+A summary of our experimental findings and results are displayed in the report.pdf file and the jupyter notebook.